SquareBracketAssociates/LearningOOPWithPharo/Chapters/SnakesAndLadders/SnakesAndLadders.md

 #### super does not have to be the first expression

 Now we show you our definition of `printInsideOn:` for the class `SLSnakeTile`.
 Why do we show it?
-Because it shows you that an expression invoking an overriden method can be placed anywhere.
+Because it shows you that an expression invoking an overridden method can be placed anywhere.
 It does not have to be the first expression of a method.
 Here it is the last one.

 ```
 SLSnakeTile >> printInsideOn: aStream